TALK TO AN EXPERT +256 716 068 279 WHATSAPP OPEN NOW.

 Gorilla Species in Angola

-Angola is home to populations of the Western Lowland Gorilla (Gorilla gorilla gorilla), one of the two main subspecies of gorillas found in West and Central Africa.
-These gorillas inhabit dense, tropical forests in the northern provinces, particularly around Cabinda and along the Congo border.
-While Western Lowland Gorillas are slightly smaller and less robust than their mountain counterparts, they display remarkable intelligence, social complexity, and adaptability.
-With population numbers declining due to habitat loss and hunting pressures, encountering them in Angola remains a rare and exceptional wildlife experience.
+Angola is home to populations of the Western Lowland Gorilla (Gorilla gorilla gorilla), one of the two primary gorilla subspecies in West and Central Africa.
+These gorillas inhabit dense tropical forests in Angola’s northern provinces, particularly around Cabinda and along the Congo border.
+Though slightly smaller and less muscular than mountain gorillas, Western Lowland Gorillas are highly intelligent, socially complex, and remarkably adaptable to a variety of forest environments.

 Best Locations for Gorilla Trekking